Centrality-based Middlepoint Selection for Traffic Engineering with Segment Routing: Segment Routing with Shortest Paths

 Thus, we have proved that for fixed $M$, the LP has a polynomial number of variables, and a polynomial number of constraints whose coefficients can be computed in polynomial time.
 The proposition then immediately follows by standard results in linear programming \cite{K1984,K1980}. \end{proof}

 Given that the $TE_{MF}$ formulation is very similar, we can similarly prove that is can also be solved in (weakly) polynomial time for segment routing with shortest paths.

-Finally, we observe that the TE problem is naturally related to the shortest path centrality that we discussed in Section \ref{sec:2pass}.
+Finally, we observe that the TE problem is naturally related to the shortest path centrality that we discuss in Section \ref{sec:2pass}.
 Indeed, the inner part $\sum_{p\in \hat{P}_s} \frac{I_{p,e}}{\lvert \hat{P}_s \rvert}$ of constraint \eqref{con:capacity} precisely describes the percentage of shortest paths for segment $s$ that use a specific edge, and note that we do that for all possible segments.
 Even though shortest path centrality refers to a node rather than an edge and equally takes into account all possible source-destination pairs, constraint \eqref{con:capacity} reveals interesting connections between the popular centrality metric and the segment routing problem.
+Furthermore, this hints at the potential power of shortest path centrality and it variants to the middlepoint selection problem, which we confirm experimentally in Section \ref{sec:evaluation}.